-Although the employee's disability onset is at birth and he acquires his sixth QC in the first quarter of 1976, the period of disability cannot begin at that point since he would require seven QCs to be fully insured as of that quarter (i.e., there are 7 years elapsing between 1968, the year he attained age 21, and 1976, the year in which he has his qualifying QC for a fully insured status).
-His period of disability would begin with the last quarter in 1976, since this is the first point at which he is both fully insured and under a disability.
+Although the employee's disability onset is at birth and they acquire their sixth QC in the first quarter of 1976, the period of disability cannot begin at that point since they would require seven QCs to be fully insured as of that quarter (i.e., there are 7 years elapsing between 1968, the year they attained age 21, and 1976, the year in which they have their qualifying QC for a fully insured status).
+Their period of disability would begin with the last quarter in 1976, since this is the first point at which they are both fully insured and under a disability.